pallaviraman/SEfa17/README.md

 2) Run npm install -> This will download all the dependencies
 3) Run Node server.js to start the server.
 4) Open localhsot:3000 to check if server is up

+Database Code -

+1) Clone the repository and go to the /database folder
+2) Run npm install -> This will download all the dependencies
+3) Run Node connection.js to setup connection with Elastic cluster.
+4) Open http://localhost:9200/ to check if the cluster is set-up.